chaobin/chaobin.github.io/_posts/2016-03-13-logistic-regression-on-income-prediction.md

 ---
 layout: post_mathjax
 type: post
-title: Logistic regression on income prediction
+title: "2016-03-13-logistic-regression-on-income-prediction"
 tags:
-    - logistic regression
+    - classification
     - likelihood function
     - income prediction
 description: The non-linear sigmoid function allows us to interpret the mapped result as the posterior probability of a category given data x.
 This has important applications.
 Also, starting with a basic likelihood function, we derive a cost function sometimes called the cross entropy function used to quantize the quality of the model's prediction.
 Once again, this cost function can be used in the gradient descent to find an optimal set of parameters that best predicts the category given x.
 In this post, we develop a classifiction model that will be trained and used to predict the income category using an online archive of income data.

 ---

-The non-linear sigmoid function allows us to interpret the mapped result as the posterior probability of a category given data x.
-This has important applications.
-Also, starting with a basic likelihood function, we derive a cost function sometimes called the cross entropy function used to quantize the quality of the model's prediction.
-Once again, this cost function can be used in the gradient descent to find an optimal set of parameters that best predicts the category given x.
-In this post, we develop a classifiction model that will be trained and used to predict the income category using an online archive of income data.

-### Discriminant function

 [Previously](/2016/03/09/multivariate-linear-regression/), the linear regression model is defined as the linear sum of the parameters and input:

 {% raw %}
 <div class="equation" data=" h_{(\Theta)}(x) = \Theta^Tx "></div>
 {% endraw %}

-Using the **least square** as the cost, the training data is used to fit the model so that its predictions differ from the data as little as possible.
+Using the **Mean Squared Error** as the cost, the training data is used to fit the model so that its predictions differ from the data as little as possible.

 In classification problems, our goal is to assign the data point to a class *C* for a given *x*.
 Given two classes, using the same model above, we can interpret